 This court has a written set of rules that explains how to file a summary judgment motion and how to respond to your opponent's summary judgment motion.
 This "Procedure Governing Summary Judgment" is attached to this order and you should read it now.
-This will help you to understand how much work will be involved, and understand the parts that give parties trouble, like writing good responses to their opponent's proposed findings of fact.
+This will help you to understand how much work will be involved, and understand the parts that give litigants trouble, like writing good responses to the proposed findings of fact.